ADVISORY AGENDA 10.15.19 (No Drop)

 Seniors, Juniors and Sophomores are invited to sign-up on Naviance Student to visit with College Admission Representatives coming to Cannon School.
 Students must get permission from their classroom teachers prior to attending an admissions event.
 Students who need assistance accessing their Naviance account or registering for college visits should contact their college counselor.

-10/3: University of Chicago, Georgia State University and University of Miami
+10/3: University of Chicago, University of Pennsylvania, Georgia State University and University of Miami

-10/4: College of Charleston, University of North Carolina at Asheville and Washington and Lee University
+10/4: College of Charleston, Trinity College, University of North Carolina at Asheville and Washington and Lee University

-10/7: Denison University, Queens University – Charlotte and Wittenberg University
+10/7: Denison University, Queens University – Charlotte, Presbyterian College, University of Kentucky and Wittenberg University

 10/8: Colgate University, Worcester Polytechnic Institute, Wake Forest University, Appalachian State University, Auburn University and Elon University